The covers of His Dark Materials - UK

 I couldn't swear to it, or find evidence of it, but my memory is that this at least started as a Waterstones exclusive edition.
 The hardbacks (and possibly the deluxe paperbacks?) were called the 'Lantern Slides Edition' and is the first to include a little appendix of supplementary notes and 'snapshots' that are now standard to UK editions.

-The artwork is lovely, but for me didn't quite reach its best use on the covers until 2015 when it was reworked again to grace the 20th anniversary editions of the trilogy:
+The artwork is lovely, but for me didn't quite reach its best use on the covers until 2015 when it was reworked for a third time, to to grace the 20th anniversary editions of the trilogy:

 Like those first David Scutt covers, these centre the objects with such confidence in the strength of the images that title and byline are hardly needed.